Sumwhen/mqtt_cpu_scheduler/README.md

 1. Set up an MQTT broker (e.g. Mosquitto) in a container.
 (DONE)
 2. Implement the scheduler with its worker threads (in Rust).
 3. Write a small producer (e.g. a Python script) to feed the scheduler with tasks.

+## Implementation

+Since an optimal scheduling routine must be found, FIFO and RR are ruled out.
+Non-preemtive scheduling is easier to implement, so let's go with that.

+non-preemptive scheduling routines that match the task description:

+EDF

+SJF